Gengsheng-Li/DBAL/README.md

 # DBAL: Discriminator-Based Active Learning

-This repository implements DBAL (Discriminator-Based Active Learning), a novel active learning strategy that uses a discriminator to dynamically select the most valuable data for labeling based on a model's output distribution.
+This repository describes DBAL (Discriminator-Based Active Learning), a novel active learning strategy that uses a discriminator to dynamically select the most valuable data for labeling based on a model's output distribution.

-> **Important Notice**: Due to confidentiality requirements, the source code is currently not available for public release.
+> **Important Notice**: Due to **confidentiality requirements**, the source code is **currently not available for public release**.
 This repository serves as a technical documentation of the DBAL methodology and implementation details.
-We will consider making the code public in the future.
+We will **consider making the code public in the future**.

 ## Overview